 Going to Mellin space,

 this reads

-Given the lessons learned from the scalar case in the previous section, one can write down the solution as\footnote{Note that the two terms $\csc$ terms in the square bracket are defined with respect to different integration contours, following the convention \eqref{csc}.
+Given the lessons learned from the scalar case in the previous section, one can write down the solution as\footnote{Note that the two $\csc$ terms in the square bracket are defined with respect to different integration contours, following the convention \eqref{csc}.
 This is discussed in more detail in appendix \ref{app::mellincontour}.}

-where spin-1 gauge fields the possible scaling dimensions are $\nu=\pm i\left(\tfrac{d}{2}-1\right)$.
+Here $\Delta_A$ is to be set equal to either $\Delta_A^+=d-1$ or $\Delta_A^-=1$.
+The factor $\omega_{\Delta_A}(u,\bar u)$ is the same spectral weight \eqref{projector bc} as in the scalar case, written as a function of the scaling dimension.
 As a further check, in appendix \ref{app::raju} we compare with other expressions available in the literature.

-4pt As in the scalar case we obtain bulk-to-boundary propagators by performing an asymptotic expansion of the bulk-to-bulk propagator for $\frac{\bar{z}}{z}\ll 1$, treating separately terms that don't share the same integration contour.
-This gives:
+4pt As in the scalar case we obtain bulk-to-boundary propagators by performing an asymptotic expansion of the bulk-to-bulk propagator for $\bar{z}/z\ll 1$, treating separately terms that do not share the same integration contour.
+This gives

-which matches with the expression derived in appendix D of \cite{Marotta:2024sce}.
-The term proportional to the projector $\pi_{ij}$ is the transverse component and the remaining term the longitudinal component.
-It is a straightforward exercise to show that this satisfies the homogeneous equation \eqref{EOM YM} with boundary condition:
+This matches with the expression derived in appendix D of \cite{Marotta:2024sce}.
+The term proportional to the projector $\pi_{ij}$ is the transverse component, and the remaining term is the longitudinal component.
+It is a straightforward exercise to show that this satisfies the homogeneous equation \eqref{EOM YM} with boundary condition